 - Use this gluten-free sweet chocolate hummus as a fruit dip for fresh strawberries or any other type of fruit you like.

-Or try this black bean chocolate cake.
-It’s perfect for special occasions and freezes well.
+- This black bean chocolate cake is perfect for special occasions and freezes well.

 - 1 cup tahini